Additional Admission Requirements

 - First describe your personal relationship to art as a transformative process.
 Then choose one piece from your portfolio and consider how it reveals healing and transpersonal themes.

-- In your conclusion, discuss why you are interested in attending the MA in Transpersonal Counseling Psychology: Art Therapy program at Naropa University.
+- In your conclusion, discuss why you are interested in attending the MA Clinical Mental Health Counseling: Transpersonal Art Therapy program at Naropa University.

 Minimum GPA Requirement

 Due to number of applications received each year, it may not be possible to schedule an interview for every candidate.
 The Office of Admissions will assess a candidate's completed application to determine if the candidate will move forward in the process and be invited to an interview.
 On-campus interviews are a required part of the admissions process; you will be asked to indicate your preference of interview date within the application.
-Please note that this is a preference and not a guarantee that you will receive an interview invitation or that your interview will occur on the selected date.2016 interview dates to be announced.
+Please note that this is a preference and not a guarantee that you will receive an interview invitation or that your interview will occur on the selected date.